-If you look closely at these nodes, you’ll realize that most of them grow another set of very tiny leaves that are actually what we call “offshoots.”
+If you look closer at these nodes, you’ll realize that most of them grow another set of very tiny leaves.
+Those are what we call “offshoots.”

-Each offshoot has the ability to grow into a huge stem once it’s stimulated.
-By stimulation, I mean all these growth hormones and nutrients flowing into it.
+Each offshoot can grow into a massive stem once it’s stimulated.
+By stimulation, I mean all the growth hormones and nutrients flowing into it.

 How do you achieve that?
 Pruning.
-Cutting one of your basil’s stems pushes the plant to find new places to grow from, and that’s how you get new branches growing.
+Cutting one of your basil’s stems pushes the plant to find new places to grow.
+That’s how you get new branches growing.

-Since most nodes grow two offshoots, this means that every time you cut one branch of your basil we get two new branches in return.
+Since most nodes grow two offshoots, you get two new branches in return every time you cut one branch of your basil.

-That’s how basil grows from a one-stem plant that only provides a few leaves for garnish to some sort of a bush that provides great quantities of foliage for pesto!
+That’s how you grow basil.
+You start with a one-stem plant that only provides a few leaves for garnish.
+Before you know it, you have a bush that provides excellent quantities of foliage for pesto!

 When to Cut Back Basil

-Knowing when to cut back basil is the first thing you have to do, and to be successful, you need to consider several important factors.
+Knowing when to cut back basil is the first thing you must do.
+To be successful, you need to consider several principal factors.

-In general, basil is considered to be a resilient plant, so even if you cut it back a bit earlier than the right timing, it should grow back normally.
+In general, we know basil is a resilient plant.
+Even if you cut it back a bit earlier than the right time, it should grow back normally.

-The best time to prune your basil, however, is when it reaches around 6 inches (15 cm) tall.
+The best time to prune your basil is when it reaches around 6″ (15 cm) tall.
 At this height, it would be able to survive heavy trimming.

 Instead of looking at its height, you can know when to prune your basil by looking at the set of leaves it has grown so far.

 Each leaf on your basil represents an additional source of food for the plant.
-This means the more leaves it accumulates, the more prepared it is to replace what has been lost.
+In other words, the more leaves it accumulates, the more prepared it is to replace what has been lost.

-Once your basil grows its third set of leaves, it can be cut back.
-The leaves usually taste better when they’re younger, but if you wait for your basil to grow more than three sets of leaves on each stem, you will help it become stronger.
+Once your basil grows its third set of leaves, you can cut it back.
+The leaves usually taste better when they’re younger.
+If you wait for your basil to grow more than three sets of leaves on each stem, you will help it become stronger.

 When does it become somewhat late to cut back your basil?
 The answer is when it’s about to bloom or already has.

-What’s more, is that basil leaves become bitter and less flavorful when the plant starts to develop flowers.
+Moreover, basil leaves become bitter and less flavorful when the plant develops flowers.

-That’s why pruning is very important for basil.
-If you want to enjoy delicious basil for as long as possible, you need to trim the plant on a regular basis.
+That’s why pruning is essential for basil.
+To enjoy delicious basil for as long as possible, you must trim the plant regularly.